flutter/plugins/packages/video_player/video_player_web/README.md

 Playing videos without prior interaction with the site might be prohibited by the browser and lead to runtime errors.
 See also: https://goo.gl/xX8pDD.

+## Mixing audio with other audio sources

+The `VideoPlayerOptions.mixWithOthers` option can't be implemented in web, at least at the moment.
+If you use this option it will be silently ignored.

 ## Supported Formats

 **Different web browsers support different sets of video codecs.**